anitape/vue-in-wordpress-theme/frontend/README.md

 });
 ```

-## 6. Sending Vue data and functionalities from Vue component
+## 6. Sending Vue data and functionalities from Vue components
 If you are using Vue 3, you have to use <a href="https://vuejs.org/guide/components/slots.html#scoped-slots">Scoped Slots</a> to send data from Vue components to WordPress.
 The example below shows how to send data to WordPress via Vue component template by using Scoped Slots.